angrybacon/doomsday-wiki/markdown/appendices/interactions.md

 discard your hand but still have the mana as you draw in to the next card of your library.
 Failing to announce that you are holding priority will prevent you to get the LED mana before you draw the cards.

+### {{Predict}}

+This can target the opponent but can be stopped by Veil of Summer if you use choose to do so.

+### {{Thassa's Oracle}}

+Oracle checks the devotion on resolution so if you have cards left in your library and your opponent kills the Oracle, you will have no devotion and not win the game.
+The Oracle checks on an equal to or less than basis so if you have no devotion and no cards in your library you will still win the game.

+### {{Veil of Summer}}

+Veil of Summer will prevent any Thought Scour or Predict effects from targeting you.
+Conversely, it will not stop Mindbreak Trap, Stifle or Surgical Extraction from being effective.
+It will also draw you a card most of the time so be careful to keep this in mind if you have 0 cards left in your deck.
+This card will also let you play cards through a Chalice of the Void.

 ## Opponent Interactions